-Details regarding SLB's outstanding cross-currency interest rate swaps as of June 30, 2024, were as follows:
+Details regarding SLB's outstanding cross-currency interest rate swaps as of June 30, 2024 September 30, 2024, were as follows:

-- During 2019, a US-dollar functional currency subsidiary of SLB issued €

-1.5 billion of Euro-denominated debt.
-SLB entered into cross-currency interest rate swaps in order to hedge changes in the US dollar value of its €

-0.00 % Notes due 2024, €

-0.25 % Notes due 2027 and €

-0.50 % Notes due 2031.
-These cross-currency interest rate swaps effectively convert the Euro-denominated notes to US-dollar denominated debt with fixed annual interest rates of

-2.51 % and

-2.76 %, respectively.

-- During 2020, a US-dollar functional currency subsidiary of SLB issued €

-0.8 billion of Euro-denominated debt.
-SLB entered into cross-currency interest rate swaps to hedge changes in the US dollar value of its €

-0.25 % Notes due 2027 and €

-0.50 % Notes due 2031.
-These cross-currency interest rate swaps effectively convert the Euro-denominated notes to US-dollar denominated debt with fixed annual interest rates of

-1.87 % and

-2.20 %, respectively.

-- During 2020, a US-dollar functional currency subsidiary of SLB issued €

-2.0 billion of Euro-denominated debt.
-SLB entered into cross-currency interest rate swaps to hedge changes in the US dollar value of its €

-1.375 % Guaranteed Notes due 2026 and €

-2.00 % Guaranteed Notes due 2032.
-These cross-currency interest rate swaps effectively convert the Euro-denominated notes to US-dollar denominated debt with fixed annual interest rates of

-2.77 % and

-3.49 %, respectively.

-- During 2020, a Canadian dollar functional currency subsidiary of SLB issued \$

-0.5 billion of US dollar denominated debt.
-SLB entered into cross-currency interest rate swaps to hedge changes in the US dollar value of its \$

-1.40 % Senior Notes due 2025.
-These cross-currency interest rate swaps effectively convert the US dollar notes to Canadian dollar denominated debt with a fixed annual interest rate of
+- During 2019, a US-dollar functional currency subsidiary of SLB issued €1.5 billion of Euro-denominated debt.
+SLB entered into cross-currency interest rate swaps in order to hedge changes in the US dollar value of its €0.5 billion 0.00% Notes due 2024, €0.5 billion 0.25% Notes due 2027 and €0.5 billion 0.50% Notes due 2031.
+These cross-currency interest rate swaps effectively convert the Euro-denominated notes to US-dollar denominated debt with fixed annual interest rates of 2.29%, 2.51% and 2.76%, respectively. - During 2020, a US-dollar functional currency subsidiary of SLB issued €0.8 billion of Euro-denominated debt.
+SLB entered into cross-currency interest rate swaps to hedge changes in the US dollar value of its €0.4 billion of 0.25% Notes due 2027 and €0.4 billion of 0.50% Notes due 2031.
+These cross-currency interest rate swaps effectively convert the Euro-denominated notes to US-dollar denominated debt with fixed annual interest rates of 1.87% and 2.20%, respectively. - During 2020, a US-dollar functional currency subsidiary of SLB issued €2.0 billion of Euro-denominated debt.
+SLB entered into cross-currency interest rate swaps to hedge changes in the US dollar value of its €1.0 billion of 1.375% Guaranteed Notes due 2026 and €1.0 billion of 2.00% Guaranteed Notes due 2032.
+These cross-currency interest rate swaps effectively convert the Euro-denominated notes to US-dollar denominated debt with fixed annual interest rates of 2.77% and 3.49%, respectively. - During 2020, a Canadian dollar functional currency subsidiary of SLB issued \$0.5 billion of US dollar denominated debt.
+SLB entered into cross-currency interest rate swaps to hedge changes in the US dollar value of its \$0.5 billion 1.40% Senior Notes due 2025.
+These cross-currency interest rate swaps effectively convert the US dollar notes to Canadian dollar denominated debt with a fixed annual interest rate of 1.73%.